 Like all the previous Murder, She Wrote books that I have read, this one is a fast read.
 Politics and murder is a good combination and led to an interesting story.
 These books are great for short reading spurts when you want a good solid story but don’t have a ton of time to commit to reading longer books.
 If you like mystery, then these books are a good choice.

-I have always had a bit of a fascination of the old west, including the story of Annie Oakley and the Wild West show.
+I have always had a bit of a fascination with the old west, including the story of Annie Oakley and the Wild West show.
 So, when I found out about this book, I knew it would be interesting.
 This focuses on the story of Annie Oakley, Buffalo Bill, and his Wild West show.
 It covers the relationship between these two, how the show came to be, died off and then came back for another round of performances.
 There was a good bit of history and was thoroughly researched by McMurtry, who also had a bit of a fascination with these famous people.
 If you love western history, then I would recommend this book.

 I wasn’t really sure what to expect with this book.
 I knew it was somewhat based on Fisher’s own struggles with drug abuse and her recovery.
 This book certainly gives an inside look into the mind of drug addicts, what they are like while high, what it’s like to go through detox and how it affects their lives afterward.
 While not my favorite book, it was an intriguing read.